rackerlabs/design-system/_component_design/date-picker.md

 ### Style

-Use these specifications when you construct a date picker.
+Use these specifications when you construct a date selector.

 {% endcolumn %}